Peugeot 408 Plug-in Hybrid 225 e-DSC7 new car review

 Summary

 You've got to be pretty convinced by both the 408 and the Plug-in Hybrid proposition pay for at the kind of money Peugeot is demanding here.
 But if you are, there's a lot to like.
-We wouldn't bother paying the extra for the 225hp version.
-And the 408 only really looks at its best in top 'GT' trim.
+The 408 only really looks at its best in top 'GT' trim.
 But hit the sweet spot in the range and you'll have the neighbours looking over the fence.
-And the EV driving range is sufficient to make petrol station visits a relative rarity.
+And the improved EV driving range of this revised model is sufficient to make petrol station visits a relative rarity.

 For this kind of outlay of course, you could have a full-EV.
-Maybe, for instance, a plusher version of Peugeot's own e-308, perhaps in SW estate form to match the 408's versatility.
-But we think that right here, right now, a 408 Hybrid is a better all-round bet.
-Try one and you might find you agree.
+Maybe, for instance, a plusher version of Peugeot's own E-308, perhaps in SW estate form to match the 408's versatility.
+But if you get the right deal on one of these, you might think that right here, right now, a 408 PHEV could be a better all-round bet.

 + More